 Capture The Flag

-The night I arrived for my shift of leadership responsibility at camp we played capture the flag.
+The night I arrived for my shift of leadership responsibility we played capture the flag.
 Not being able to run anymore did not stop me from trying to do it!
 Running into tree stumps and falling into holes, I crawled on my hands and knees in the dark trying to avoid the more skilled and faster men and boys.

 Six feet away from the flag, a silhouette rushed towards me and tagged me out.
-A twelve-year-old took me out--cheating by the way.
+A twelve-year-old took me out--cheating by the way!

-Capture the flag with the scouts became life for me.
+Capturing the flag with the scouts became life for me.
 I may compete in the market with others, but I can leave the market and be friends when it is time.

 Capture the Flag also taught me that it is okay not to be the best to succeed in life.
 I do not have to be another Bill Gates in order to have self-satisfaction.